 Literary translating to semolina pudding, Sujir Payesh is a home style Bengali dessert, often prepared as a casual weekend treat.

 Semolina is flour made from durum wheat, and it’s either slightly fine or course.
-It is used to prepare pudding, sweet or savory porridge and even delicious cakes.
+It is used to prepare pudding, sweet and even delicious cakes.

 It pairs very well with Masala Poori

 Semolina - You can use either fine semolina or a grainier texture.
 Both will make great taste of the halwa, but the texture will differ based on what variety of semolina you use.